expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 #### Returns

- If return value is `null`, the notification wouldn't be triggered.
-If return value is a number, it is Unix timestamp at which the notification would be triggered (to interpret it as a JS `Date` you'll need to multiply the number by 1000).
+If the return value is `null`, the notification won't be triggered.
+Otherwise, the return value is the Unix timestamp at which the notification will be triggered (to interpret it as a JS `Date` you'll need to multiply the number by 1000).

 #### Examples